 Follow Leo on Instagram @leokrukowski

-Interview by artist JE Simpson
+Excerpt from an interview by artist JE Simpson

 Lionize exhibition review by Kiera Charbonneau